meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 - MNIST database
 - Tensorflow
 author: adam
-description: A Juptyter notebook on Neural Networks using Tensorflow
+description: A Juptyter notebook on Neural Networks using TensorFlow
 ---

 >Adapted from numerous sources, including: